Why People Are Looking for Fiverr Alternatives in 2026

 Upwork restructured its fee model in May 2025, moving from a fixed 10% to a variable 0–15% for freelancers based on supply and demand, plus 5–10% on the client side depending on plan tier.
 Service fees on standard contracts now range from 0% to 15% and are visible before you accept a contract.

-GoHireHumans charges 1% from the employer (buyer) and nothing from the seller.
-That 24-point spread compared to Fiverr is not a rounding error — it is the difference between a freelancer keeping $400 of a $500 job versus keeping $500.
+GoHireHumans charges a 1% platform fee plus Stripe processing where checkout is configured and nothing from the seller.
+That spread compared to Fiverr is not a rounding error — it is the difference between a freelancer keeping $400 of a $500 job versus receiving the listed $500 payout.

 Feature-by-Feature Comparison